 Neil served as Vice-Chairman on the Pennsylvania State Board of Funeral Directors from 1993-1998.
 He is a former member of the Funeral Service Education Advisory Committee at Northampton College in Bethlehem, Pennsylvania.
 In 1993 he had the honor of serving the first family upon the death of Hugh Rodham, father of former first lady Hillary Rodham Clinton.

 It is an honor and a privilege for Neil to have had the opportunity to serve families from all walks of life with the tradition of excellence his father and grandfather taught him.
-His daughter Barbara is also a licensed funeral director.
+His son, Brendan, a Penn State graduate, was graduated with honors from Northampton Community College in 2012 and is currently licensed and serving with Neil as an associate funeral director.
+Neil's daughter, Barbara, is also a licensed funeral director, residing in Ridgewood, NJ.